sveltejs/svelte/site/content/docs/02-template-syntax.md

 />
 ```

-Here we were binding to the value of a text input, which uses the `input` event internally.
+Here we were binding to the value of a text input, which uses the `input` event.
 Bindings on other elements may use different events such as `change`.

 ##### Binding `<select>` value